saifaustcse/git-workflow-and-commands/README.md

        # Add the specified directory from the current directory to the staging, including subdirectories.
        $ git add [dir]

-       # Add all the files from the current directory to the staging.
+       # Add all files (tracked or untracked) from the current directory to the staging.
        $ git add .

        # If unwanted files were added to the staging area but not yet committed.